Piggl3s/ifarse/README.md

+"# ifarse"
-Most of the JS has been commented out as looking to implament a specific date booker rather than the auto next 7 days.
+- Most of the JS has been commented out
+- looking to implament a specific date booker rather than the auto next 7 days